DTL2020/QTGMC/README.md

 # QTGMC
 Supplement of QTGMC script for using of new features of mvtools2 versions post 2.7.45 (hardware acceleration via DX12, interpolated overlap and may be more).

-Known issues with mvtools 2.7.46_a.xx and 2.8.0-a.00 - too slow start time of script in comparison with pinterf build 2.7.45.

 # M_QTGMC
 Wrapper around several QTGMC calls with different set of params (mostly different motion estimation params giving different results at different areas of a frame) and selection best areas to output using different statistical algorithms.